ttobrien/CS201imdb/README.md

     (3) Close program

 Option 1 takes the user through the process of creating a new catalog.
 First the user has to specify the name of the catalog.
-This name must be unique (not the exact name of a preexisting catalog).
+This name must be unique (not the exact name of a preexisting catalog), starts with an english letter, and has the extension of ".txt".
 Once the user has picked a picked a name for their new catalog, he or she is then forced to add a movie to the catalog.
 A the end of this process the user can choose to continue editing the same catalog or return to main menu.

 Option 2 allows the user to perform several different functions on an existing catalog.